Four Leaf Clover Good Luck Charm

 It is the fact that the clover plant has 3 leaves on each stem as to why they are designated as a good luck symbol.

-Its Health Benefits May Also Contribute to its Reputation
+Its Health Benefits May Have Contributed to its Reputation

 The legend of four leaf clovers and luck could also have formed simply because of the rich nutrient and medicinal properties found within this plant.